ElenekouFocus/Book.api/README.md

 pip3 install -r requirements.txt
 This will install all of the required packages we selected within the requirements.txt file.
 Key Dependencies
-• Flask is a lightweight backend microservices framework.
+• app.py is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.
 •SQLAlchemy is the Python SQL toolkit and ORM we’ll use handle the lightweight sqlite database.
 You’ll primarily work in app.py and can reference auth.py.
-•Flask-CORS is the extension we’ll use to handle cross origin requests from our frontend server.
+•app-CORS is the extension we’ll use to handle cross origin requests from our frontend server.
 Database Setup
 With Postgres running, restore a database using the api_database.sql file provided.
 From the backend folder in terminal run: psql api_database < api_database.sql